 Timeline on Windows 10 is a feature that uses Microsoft Graph and allows users to return to activities (eg apps, documents, websites) that worked previously.
 These activities may have started on the same computer or other devices, such as laptops, tablets and even phones connected to the same Microsoft account.

-To continue working on devices, Windows 10 will have to monitor the computer’s activities, which for many users this is not a big problem, but for some people, this may be the problem. about privacy or security.
+To continue working on devices, Windows 10 will have to monitor the computer’s activities, which for many users is not a big problem, but for some people, this may be the problem. about privacy or security.

 How To Disable The Timeline Feature On Windows 10

 - Disable Timeline using Registry Editor

 To disable the Timeline, you need to turn off your Windows 10 activity history.

 Step 1: Open Settings.